 4. Add chicken and fry for about 4 to 5 minutes for the raw smell of the ginger garlic to go away.

-7. Fry till the mixture begins to leave oil.
-Add the ground paste and curry leaves.
+7. On a medium flame, fry till the mixture begins to leave oil.
+This takes about 5 to 7 minutes.
+Add the chettinad masala paste and curry leaves.
 Fry again for 2 to 3 minutes.

 9. Cook covered till the chicken is fully cooked, soft and tender.
 I garnished with fried curry leaves.